Caroline of Brunswick: Engagement

 On meeting his future wife for the first time, George called for a glass of brandy.
 He was evidently disappointed.
 Similarly, Caroline told Malmesbury, "[the Prince is] very fat and he's nothing like as handsome as his portrait."
-At dinner that evening, the Prince was appalled by Caroline's garrulous nature and her jibes at the expense of Lady Jersey.
+At dinner that evening, the Prince was appalled by Caroline's garrulous nature and her gibes at the expense of Lady Jersey.
 She was upset and disappointed by George's obvious partiality for Lady Jersey over her.